 (2) In carrying out its task, and to the extent funds are available, the partnership shall:

 (a) Communicate to school districts the financial education standards adopted under RCW 28A.300.462

 , other important financial education skills and content knowledge, and strategies for expanding the provision and increasing the quality of financial education instruction;

-(b) Review on an ongoing basis financial education curriculum that is available to school districts, including instructional materials and programs and school-wide programs that include the important financial skills and content knowledge;
+(b) Review on an ongoing basis financial education curriculum that is available to school districts, including instructional materials and programs, online instructional materials and resources, and school-wide programs that include the important financial skills and content knowledge;

 (c) Develop evaluation standards and a procedure for endorsing financial education curriculum that the partnership determines should be recommended for use in school districts;